github-linguist/linguist/docs/releasing.md

 10. Build a local gem: `bundle exec rake build_gem`
 11. Merge the `github/linguist` PR
 12. Tag and push: `git tag vx.xx.xx; git push --tags`
-13. Create a GitHub release with the pushed tag (https://github.com/github/linguist/releases/new) and populate it with a list of the commits from `git log --pretty=format:"- %s" --reverse refs/tags/[OLD TAG]...refs/tags/[NEW TAG]` [like this](https://github.com/github/linguist/releases/tag/v7.2.0)
+13. Create a GitHub release with the pushed tag (https://github.com/github/linguist/releases/new) and populate it using the "Generate release notes" button.
 14. Build a grammars tarball (`./script/build-grammars-tarball`) and attach it to the GitHub release
 15. Push to rubygems.pkg.github.com -- `gem push --key github --host https://rubygems.pkg.github.com/github github-linguist-3.0.0.gem`.
 See [Working with the RubyGems registry][gpr] for more details.
 16. Push to rubygems.org -- `gem push github-linguist-3.0.0.gem`
 17. Update and deploy the following repositories to use the new gem in production:
-    - `github/github` - label for backporting to the latest version of GitHub Enterprise Server only.
+    - `github/github` - if backporting, label for backporting to the latest version of GitHub Enterprise Server only.
     - `github/treelights` - this only needs the Linguist version updated to pull the compiled grammars from the Linguist release.
-Label for backporting to the latest version of GitHub Enterprise Server only.
+If backporting, label for backporting to the latest version of GitHub Enterprise Server only.

     Note: syntax highlighting changes won't take effect until the updated `github/treelights` repo has been deployed.